Servc-account/test-assignment-news-aggregator-backend/README.md

 ## Database

-- Uses H2 in-memory database (data resets on restart)
+- Uses H2 file-based database
-- There is an existing News table schema, but you can modify it if needed.
+- Database files are stored in `./data/newsdb.mv.db`
+- The existing News table schema will be automatically created on first run
+- You can modify the schema as needed, but be aware that changes may require manual migration